 Naturally, the next question that most organizations have is – do we need a rating?
 The definitive answer is that ALL organizations can benefit from undergoing the evaluation.
 Use cases for completing a security rating include overcoming budget and staff limitations, gaining visibility into security posture and controls, board reporting and auditing, mergers and acquisitions, and third-party risk management.

-While each security ratings vendor uses their own approach and algorithms, all scoring methods typically evaluate:
+Each vendor that utilizes security ratings uses their own approach and algorithms.
+However, all scoring methods typically evaluate:

 By capturing these details, and comparing it against a large body of comparable organizations, scores are calculated based on how many deviations exist.